norberto3pillar/react-training/p03-form-validations/README.md

 >
 > * Click to the button clear should clear the form
 > * Set all the fields to empty string state
-> * Cancel button should have darkorange font and border color
+> * Clear button should have darkorange font and border color

 # Tips